Your Missed Rust Class

 of the pin, making it inaccessible for everyone else.
 This works since now no one except the

 created pin will have access to the value, and the value’ll die alongside the pin.
+Sometimes a

 If the paragraph above isn’t convincing, I encourage you to read the large comment I ommited, it has a lot of text for such a short macro :)